GQME for Spin-Boson Model

 SBM.setup_propagator(Gt)

-Propagating System Dynamics using GQME
+Propagating System Dynamics Using GQME

-class employs the fourth-order Runge-Kutta (RK4) method to solve the GQME.
-By providing the memory kernel and specifying a cutoff memory time, the solve_gqme
+With both the projected Liouvillian and the memory kernel available, Eq.
+(1) can be directly solved.
+The solve_gqme method in the DynamicsGQME class employs the fourth-order Runge-Kutta (RK4) method to solve the GQME.
+By providing the memory kernel and specifying a cutoff memory time, the solve_gqme method directly integrates the GQME and returns the reduced density operator \(\hat{\sigma}(t)\).

 We visualize the simulations by plotting the observable \(\sigma(t)\).
 The comparison between the GQME and exact results obtained via TT-TFD offers a benchmark for accuracy.